samsaq/interastral.peace/README.md

   * Redeemable Codes
   * Upcoming Dates (Banners, Events, Server Reset, etc)
     * Add a ? tooltip to clarify what the server reset actually resets
-  * A dual split selection (aka a big and fancy shortcut) to the Relic Optimizer / Relics page & the Team Builder page
+  * A dual split selection (aka a big and fancy shortcut) to the Relic Optimizer & the Team Builder
   * Misc shortcuts to other data
     * Archived data (Character data, relic sets, light cones, materials, books, lore, theorcrafting basics (eg: damage calcs and equivalents to things like guage theory when discovered) - maybe link to external resources if preferable)
     * Character Guides & Builds - link to keqingmains & link in to videos from actually reputable sources